olawalejarvis/dms/README.md

 The limitations of the API are:
 - Users cannot delete themselves using the API
 - Documents are not unique (A user can create a document with the same title)
-- User can only logs in on one system
+- User cannot login on two different platform

 ## LICENSE
  © [Olawalequest](https://github.com/andela-oaladeusi)